mwh/vi-webcomponent/README.md

 =======================

-This component adds a <vi-window> element that provides editing of text as as in vi. <vi-window name="xxx"> can be used within a form, and by default it will display its text contents, like a textarea.
+This component adds a <vi-window> element that provides editing of text as in vi. <vi-window name="xxx"> can be used within a form, and by default it will display its text contents, like a textarea.

 ```html